dimitri-nicolo/calico/master/reference/public-cloud/azure.md

 ---
-title: Deploying Calico on Azure
+title: Deploying CNX on Azure
 no_canonical: true
 ---